openebs/openebs/k8s/upgrades/README.md

         # --to-version is the version desired upgrade version
         - "--to-version=1.9.0"

-        #VERIFY that you have provided the correct SPC Name
+        # VERIFY that you have provided the correct SPC Name
+        # The spc-name flag is required till 1.8.0 upgrades
-        - "--spc-name=cstor-sparse-pool"
+        # - "--spc-name=cstor-sparse-pool"
         # From 1.9.0 onwards the spc-name flag is not required and
         # more than one spc can be provided in a single job
+        - "cstor-sparse-pool"
         - "cstor-disk-pool"

         #Following are optional parameters